zincsearch/zincsearch-docs/docs/05_quickstart.md

 We will do 2 things as part of the quickstart:

-1. Install Zinc
+1. Install ZincSearch
 1. Load sample data and perform search operations on it.

 ## Installation

-You would need ZINC_FIRST_ADMIN_USER and ZINC_FIRST_ADMIN_PASSWORD environment variables when you start zinc for the first time.
-You don't need them on subsequent runs of zinc.
+You would need ZINC_FIRST_ADMIN_USER and ZINC_FIRST_ADMIN_PASSWORD environment variables when you start ZincSearch for the first time.
+You don't need them on subsequent runs of ZincSearch.